wkolowski/Type-Theory-Wishlist/README.md

 Papers:
 - [Abstracting Extensible Data Types: Or, Rows by Any Other Name](https://www.pure.ed.ac.uk/ws/portalfiles/portal/87175778/Abstracting_extensible_data_types_MORRIS_DoA_tbc_VoR_CC_BY.pdf) (this one is also useful for extensible records)

 **Status: probably won't happen.
-The papers pormise much, but no good implementations/prototypes, so probably there's something wrong with them.**
+The papers promise much, but no good implementations/prototypes, so probably there's something wrong with them.**

 ## [Coinductive types](Coinduction)